Control and Assignment in Options Trading

 • What is a call option?

-A Call Option is a derivative contract that gives the buyer the right (but not the obligation) to purchase an underlying asset at a predetermined price by a certain date.
-Effects of Buying a Call Option: By buying, you secure the right to purchase ...
+A Call Option is a derivative contract that gives the buyer the right (but not the obligation) to purchase an underlying asset at a predetermined price (strike price) by a certain expiration date.
+Effects of Buying a Call Option Right to Buy: When ...

 • What is a put option?

-A Put Option is a derivative contract granting the buyer of the contract the right, but not the obligation, to sell a specified amount of an underlying asset at a set price (strike price) within a set timeframe.
-Effects of Buying a Put Option: When ...
+A Put Option is a type of derivative contract that grants the buyer the right, but not the obligation, to sell a specified amount of an underlying asset at a set price (strike price) within a specified timeframe.
+Effects of Buying a Put Option Market ...